 SWK advised that the likely capital cost of completion would be considerable but were unable to provide the necessary details in the initial report.
 Final proposals would be presented in 1963 as part of the final highway plan for the city.
 A number of key revisions would take place before then.

-A final design for the ring road (shown below) was approved by the Corporation in 1963 when Scott Wilson Kirkpatrick submitted their highway proposals for the entire city area.
+A final design for the IRR (shown below) was approved by the Corporation in 1963 when Scott Wilson Kirkpatrick submitted their highway proposals for the entire city area.
 These proposals were subsequently included within “A Highway Plan for Glasgow” which was published in 1965.

 The final proposal was broadly similar, with some minor changes made to junction layouts on the north and south flanks.
 A notable deletion was an on ramp for eastbound traffic located mid-way along the north flank adjacent to the slip roads for the Maryhill Motorway.
 It was also decided to cover a section through Charing Cross in cut-and-cover tunnel.
 Details of how the ring road would connect to the various radial routes were also provided.